w3f/polkadot-wiki/docs/learn/maintain-guides-async-backing.md

       [`cumulus/parachain-template`](https://github.com/paritytech/polkadot-sdk/tree/master/templates/parachain).

 The rollout process for Async Backing has three phases.
 Phases 1 and 2 below put new infrastructure in place.
 Then we can simply turn on async backing in phase 3.
-But first, some pre-reqs and context to set the stage.
+But first, some pre-requisites and context to set the stage.

 ## Async Backing Prerequisites